Full Eigenstate Thermalization in Integrable Spin Systems

 where $E^{+}= (E_{m} + E_{n})/2$ is the mean energy and, $R_{mn}$ is a random Gaussian number of zero mean and unit variance, $S(E^+)$ is the thermodynamic entropy and $F(E^{+}, E_{m}-E_{n})$ is a function of order 1.
 This ansatz however do not account for the higher order correlations found in the matrix elements.
-Based on typicality argument, the ETH ansatz was thus generalized for $q$-- distinct matrix elements \cite{Foini:2018sdb,Pappalardi:2022aaz}, for an operator $O$ written in the eigenbasis of a given Hamiltonian $H$ and is given by
+Based on typicality argument, the ETH ansatz was thus generalized to the product of $q$-- distinct matrix elements \cite{Foini:2018sdb,Pappalardi:2022aaz}, for an operator $O$ written in the eigenbasis of a given Hamiltonian $H$ and is given by